kartikivedpathak123/Django-Student-feedback-System-/README.md

 # Django-Student-feedback-System-
-I developed this Feedback System using Python (Django).
+The Student Feedback System is a web-based application designed and developed using the Django framework, Python programming language, HTML, CSS, and JavaScript.
+This project aimed to create a platform for students to provide feedback on their courses
 #output

 #Home page